 All voters in Maryland use the same voting system.
 For early voting and polling place voting, voters use a touchscreen voting system.
-Instructions will be available for voters to familiarize themselves with the ballot and how to vote.
+Instructions are available at polling places for voters to familiarize themselves with the ballot and how to vote.
 Voters may also ask an election judge to explain how to vote on the voting system, but a voter must vote alone, unless the voter is unable to do so because of disability, inability to write, or inability to read the ballot.